Kozea/WeasyPrint/docs/install.rst

 Really carefully.
 Don’t cheat.

-Besides a proper Python installation and a few Python packages, WeasyPrint needs the Pango, Cairo and GDK-PixBuf libraries.
+Besides a proper Python installation and a few Python packages, WeasyPrint needs the Pango, cairo and GDK-PixBuf libraries.
 They are required for the graphical stuff: Text and image rendering.
 These libraries aren't Python packages.
 They are part of `GTK+ <https://en.wikipedia.org/wiki/GTK+>`_ (formerly known as GIMP Toolkit), and must be installed separately.